 - What processes can increase the strength of metals?

 - Which type of wood burns the most slowly?
 Which produces the most heat when burned?

-- Which type of glue is strongest?
+- Is one type of glue the strongest?

 - Magnets and Magnetism – Explore magnetism and compare different types of magnets with these project ideas.